 Trainer biographies

-Dr Alessia David is a Clinical Research Fellow in the Centre for Bioinformatics at Imperial College London.
+Dr Alessia David is an Associate Professor In Bioinformatics and Data Intensive Biology in the Centre for Bioinformatics at Imperial College London and a Consultant Physician for Imperial College NHS Trust, London.
 She holds a PhD in Molecular Endocrinology from Queen Mary University London and an MSc in Bioinformatics and System Biology from Imperial College London.
 She joined Imperial College in 2013 on a prestigious MRC fellowship in Biomedical Informatics.
 Over the last few years, she has been engaged in identifying the genetic and molecular mechanisms contributing to human diseases by using a range of mathematical and bioinformatics approaches.
-She is one of the main developers of Missense3D and Missense3D-DB.
+She is one of the main developers of Missense3D Portal, a suite of algorithms for variant prediction, and the Missense3D-DB the database of pre-calculated structural predictions for 4 million human missense variants.

 Fabio Madeira | EMBL-EBI